kunalghosh/Multi_Fidelity_Prediction_GP/design_doc.md

 ## The Acqusition functions

-> The following section was written by first listing down the function names.
+> The following section was written by :
+> * First listing down the function names.
-> Then the docstring was filled in to figure out what the function must do.
+> * Then the docstring was filled in to figure out what the function must do.
-> Subsequently the argument list (their datatypes) and the return types were identified.
+> * Subsequently the argument list (their datatypes) and the return types were identified.

 ```python
 def strategy_A(heldout_set: list, batch_size: int, random_seed: int) -> list: